ArmandGiraud/Rshiny/README.md

 # Rshiny
 # A Project to visualize a Highly dimensional DataBase
-# you can see the beta Version of this project via [this link](https://jdanalysts.shinyapps.io/test5)
+# you can send be an email if you want to see the final version